 What is an academic problem-solution essay?

-This is the first of three lessons about Problem-Solution Essays.
-To complete this course, read each lesson carefully and then unlock and complete our materials to check your understanding.
+This is the first of three chapters about Problem-Solution Essays.
+To complete this reader, read each chapter carefully and then unlock and complete our materials to check your understanding.

 – Introduce the concept of essay types in academic English